Sean-Reese/sean-reese.github.io/_pages/about.md

 My primary research interests are in natural resources, with a focus on biodiversity and fisheries.

-I received a BA in Economics-Public Policy, a BS in Environmental Systems, and a Master of Public Policy from UC San Diego, where he graduated Phi Beta Kappa and magna cum laude.
-Prior to starting his PhD at Columbia, Sean worked as a Graduate Student Researcher in UCSD's Environment and Policy Group where he worked on projects such as fisheries management, air pollution equity, and wetlands restoration.
-In my free time, I love playing guitar, watching birds, and taking pictures!
-Nerdier hobbies include watching anime and playing Magic: the Gathering.
+Prior to joining Columbia, I worked as a Graduate Student Researcher in UCSD's Environment and Policy Group where I worked on air pollution equity and wetlands restoration.

+I graduated Phi Beta Kappa and magna cum laude from UC San Diego where I received a BA in Economics-Public Policy, a BS in Environmental Systems, and a Master of Public Policy.

+In my free time, I enjoy playing the guitar, watching birds, and taking pictures!
+Nerdier hobbies include watching anime and playing Magic: The Gathering.